isItObservable/ebpf-kepler/README.md

 What you will learn
 * How to use the cloud flare ebpf exporter

-This repository showcase the usage of the Cilium  with :
+This repository showcase the usage of the ebpf exporter  with :
 * The Otel-demo
 * The OpenTelemetry Operator
 * Nginx ingress controller
 * Prometheus
 * Grafana
-* CloudFlare ebpf exporter

 ## Prerequisite
 The following tools need to be install on your machine :